-A credit card gives you a line of credit.
-There is a specific amount of credit on the card.
+A credit card provides you with a line of credit you can use to make purchases.
+There is a specific amount of credit on the card you can use.
 If you go over the limit, your transaction will decline or your will be charged a fee.
 Credit card purchases can end up costing more because the account accumulates interest if not paid off in full when the bill arrives.
 In addition to interest, there are late payment fees and over-the-limit fees.

 You do not apply for a debit or bank card.
-You bank issues them to you upon request.
+Your bank issues them to you when you open an account with them.
 Since they are attached to your checking account, your credit history is not important.
 The money in your account secures all of your purchases.
-You do have to apply for a credit card.
-The creditor considers your credit history and current financial situation.
-A credit card is not secured, and you must repay everything you borrow.